-(a) The state maintains the centralized accounting system SHARE.
+(5) Book of 415 New Mexico Register / Volume XXXVI, Issue 11/ June 10, 2025 (a) The state maintains the centralized accounting system SHARE.
 The SHARE data and reports are the original book of record that the auditor is auditing.
 Each fiscal year, the agency shall record all audit adjusting journal entries in SHARE.
-The financial information in SHARE shall agree to the agency's audited financial statements, with the exception of accounts payable as explained in Subsection A of 2.2.2.12 NMAC.
+The financial information in SHARE shall agree to the agency's audited financial statements, [with the exception of] except for accounts payable as [explained] described in Subsection A of 2.2.2.12 NMAC.
 If the agency maintains a separate accounting system, it shall be reconciled with the SHARE system and all applicable adjustments shall be recorded in SHARE in the month in which the transactions occurred.
 DFA FCD provides guidance to agencies, which IPAs shall review, regarding policy and procedure requirements.
-These documents are available on the DFA FCD website and include:

-- (i) the manual of model accounting practices (MAPs); - (ii) various white papers, yearly closing instructions; and - (iii) various accounting guideline memos.
+These documents are available on the DFA FCD website and include: - (i) the manual of model accounting practices (MAPs); - (ii) various white papers, yearly closing instructions; and - (iii) various accounting guideline memos.

+contractual services

+other financing uses

+Other

 (b) The statement of revenues and expenditures in the audit report shall be presented in accordance with GAAP, by function or program classification and object code.
 However, the budgetary comparison statements shall be presented using the level of appropriation reflected in the final approved budget.
 The SHARE chart of accounts reflects the following appropriation unit levels:

+personal services & employee benefits

 Appropriation unit code/appropriation

 unit description

-200 personal services & employee benefits
+200

-300 contractual services
+300

+400

-400 other
+400

-500 other financing uses
+500

-600 non-budgeted
+(C) (a)

+(C)

+(i)

 Revenue categories of appropriations to state agencies are listed below.
-The (c) budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget.
+The budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget.

-- state general fund; (i)

-- other state funds; (ii)

-- internal service funds/inter-agency transfers; or (iii)

-- (iv) federal funds.

-- (d) For more detail about the SHARE chart of accounts see the DFA website.
-(6) Reversions to state general fund:
+state general fund; (ii) other state funds; (iii) internal service funds/inter-agency transfers; or (iv) federal funds. (d) For more detail about the SHARE chart of accounts see the DFA website.

+Reversions

+(a)

-All reversions to the state general fund shall be identified in the financial (a) statements or the notes to the financial statements by the fiscal year of appropriation (i.e., reversion to state general fund - FY 16).
+All reversions to the state general fund shall be identified in the financial statements or the notes to the financial statements by the fiscal year of appropriation (i.e., reversion to state general fund - FY 16).
 The gross amount of the appropriation and the gross amount of the reversion shall be shown separately.

+(6)

+to state general fund:

 (b) Subsection A of Section 6-5-10 NMSA 1978 states "all unreserved undesignated fund balances in reverting funds and accounts as reflected in the central accounting system as of June 30 shall revert by September 30 to the general fund.
 The division may adjust the reversion within 45 days of release of the audit report for that fiscal year."
 Failure to transfer reverting funds timely in compliance with the statute requires an audit finding.

-Non-reciprocal (not payments for materials or services rendered) interfund (internal)
+(7) Nonreciprocal (not payments for materials or services rendered) interfund (internal) activity includes: (a) transfers; and reimbursements (GASBS 34.410):

-activity includes:

-transfers: and (a)

-reimbursements (GASBS 34.410): (b)